DaedalicEntertainment/lua-coding-conventions/README.md

       assert(type(eventId) == "string", "Invalid parameter #2: expected string, got ".. type(eventId))

+4.6. _Define abstract functions by providing a default implementation that raises an error._

 ## 5. Variables

 5.1.
 Variable names are lowercase and use underscores.